Optimizely Alternatives

 When to stay with Optimizely

-Stay with Optimizely if you have personalization rules deployed in production, you depend on the AI audience targeting, or your enterprise procurement has standardized on Optimizely contracts.
-The list below addresses open-source self-host, product analytics combined with experimentation, warehouse-native testing, mid-market subscription, and visual testing at lower cost.
+Stay with Optimizely if you have Personalization rules deployed in production, you depend on AI audience targeting at scale, or your enterprise procurement has standardized on Optimizely contracts.
+The picks below address open-source warehouse-native, analytics plus experimentation bundled, modern free-tier stats, mid-market subscription, and no-code visual testing.

 5 Alternatives to Optimizely